How the iconic 'Whose streets? Our streets!' chant has been co-opted

 It appeared again that year in New York City after the killing of Eric Garner.
 It was heard in Washington on President Trump's Inauguration Day and the day after at women's marches around the world.

 But lately the chant has made its way to groups on the other side of the sociopolitical spectrum.
-It was barked by white nationalists as they marched, tiki torches in hand and Nazi regalia on display, down the streets of Charlottesville, Virginia last month.
+It was barked by white nationalists as they marched, tiki torches in hand and Nazi regalia on display, down the streets of Charlottesville, Virginia, last month.
 A Vice documentary on the Charlottesville protests features ample footage of the chant.

 "It's never, to my knowledge, been tied to a single social movement," said Carroll, the historian.
 "That's why it makes it possible to be appropriated by a counter movement."